DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ## Initializing the Pipeline State

-Ray tracing pipeline state object is more complex that a graphics or a compute pipeline as there may be multiple shaders of the same type in one shader stage.
+Ray tracing pipeline state object is more complex than a graphics or a compute pipeline as there may be multiple shaders of the same type in one shader stage.
 This is required so that the GPU can run different shaders when hitting different objects.